AFIT-R/afit-r.github.io/analytics/descriptive/univariate-inference.md

 <br>

 ## Confidence intervals of the proportion {#proportion}
 We can also produce confidence intervals for categorical variables.
-The simplest approach is to perform inference on the *population proportion* ($\pi$).
+The simplest approach is to perform inference on the *population proportion* ($$\pi$$).
 Consider the churn rate of our sample attrition data.
 The sample shows that 16% of sampled employees had churned (aka attrition).

 ```r